view7677/java-interview-questions/pages/Java_8.md

 #### 37. Is it possible to have default method definition in an interface without marking it with default keyword?

+No, we have to always mark a default method in interface with default keyword.
+If we create a method with implementation in an interface, but do not mark it as default, then we will get compile time error.

 #### 38. Can we create a class that implements two Interfaces with default methods of same name and signature?

+No, it is not allowed to create a class that implements interfaces with same name default methods.
+It will give us compile time error for duplicate default methods.

 #### 39. How Java 8 supports Multiple Inheritance?
 In Java 8, there is support for Multiple inheritance at interface level.
 Let us understand by an example.